Fasting and MitoQ could help brain health

 The study recommends calorie restriction as a “readily available and cost-efficient anti-aging lifestyle intervention”, adding that a “meticulously controlled regulation of the energy metabolism in the brain is a prerequisite for efficient neuronal functioning”.
 Of course, your body needs calories to function.
 But fasting can be used as a tool for supporting mitochondrial – and therefore brain – health.

-“When you fast, there are a whole host of profound changes that take place within your body”, says MitoQ’s Chief Scientific Officer Will Stow - in the interview below.
+“When you fast, there are a whole host of profound changes that take place within your body”, says MitoQ’s Chief Scientific Officer Will Stow.
 “Once you go below about 30% of your regular caloric intake - profound changes occur quite quickly.

 “Mitochondria are certainly at the core of that.
 The way they operate to produce energy, changes.
 They change the type of fuel they use.
 There is a whole cascade of downstream effects from that.
 One of the key functions (of mitochondria) is regulating autophagy (damaged cell removal) and clearing away senescent cells (cells that have lost their functions) – which is, obviously, why people are doing this fasting.”